 - Please can ALL APPLICANTS firstly complete our PICANet Feasibility Data Request Form.
 Please note that PICANet only release data from the reporting periods that have already been published in our Annual Reports.
 On receipt of this form PICANet will assign you a reference number to be quoted in any future correspondence regarding this request.

 - PICANet will review your form and return any queries.
 The PICANet Team may contact you directly to clarify details.

-- PICANet will pass on the CAG comments to HQIP where necessary, so please ensure the PICANet form and any subsequent HQIP documentation reflect each other accurately.
+- PICANet will pass on the CAG comments to HQIP where required, so please ensure the PICANet form and any subsequent HQIP documentation reflect each other accurately.

 - This process takes at least two to four weeks.